 Due to their similar (yet different) uses and manufacturing, the signs can be quite clear when your boiler or water heater breaks or malfunctions.
 Boilers are typically part of a building’s heating system, meaning that if your home’s air isn’t warm enough, there may be an issue with your boiler.

 On the other hand, water heaters are a part of your home’s plumbing systems.
 Signs that the machinery is broken or malfunctioning often show up in wet spots around the water heater or that the water from the faucets isn’t hot enough.
-Once you know which machine is which and can narrow down where you think the issue is coming from, call Clover Services for help.
+Once you know which machine is which and can narrow down where you think the issue is coming from, call Clover Contracting for help.